bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

     }
 )
 ```

-**Key options:**
-- `maxiter`: Maximum number of iterations (default varies)
-- `xatol`: Absolute error in x between iterations that is acceptable for convergence
-- `fatol`: Absolute error in function value that is acceptable for convergence

 #### Differential Evolution

 Differential Evolution is a global optimization algorithm that can be more robust for complex cases where the local optimization might get stuck in suboptimal solutions.